legendu-net/blog/misc/content/2020-01-02-docker-for-nvidia-gpu.markdown

 Things on this page are fragmentary and immature notes/thoughts of the author.
 It is not meant to readers but rather for convenient reference of the author and future improvement.
 **

+1. You can use the command `nvtop` to check the usage of GPU.

 1. Install Nvidia `cuda-drivers` (or equivalent) on your Linux machine following instructions at